Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

 ## Analysis over the EEPROM and its connections

 The choice for communication protocol started with determining if our microcontroller would have enough GPIO's to implement a 4 wire SPI interface rather than a 2 wire I2C.
-Upon estimating the diagnostic tools required GPIO's, the team felt as if there would be slight trouble in implementing an SPI communication channel to an EEPROM.
+Upon estimating the diagnostic tools required GPIO's, the team felt as if there would be slight trouble in implementing an SPI communication channel to an EEPROM [2].
 For this reason we initially went with an I2C design as this would allow for less IO's to be used while also keeping the communication channel simple and fast.
-Furthermore, using I2C we would be certain of our ability to keep an entire IO channel dedicated to the LCD for faster data transferal.
-However, we also wanted our memory to have a full-duplex communication channel allowing for simultanious back and forth data transfer.
-Due to this the possibilty of an I2C EEPROM was thrown out as I2C channels are only half duplex.
+Furthermore, using I2C we would be certain of our ability to keep an entire IO channel dedicated to the LCD for faster data transfer.
+However, we also wanted our memory to have a full-duplex communication channel allowing for simultaneous back and forth data transfer.
+Due to this, the possibility of an I2C EEPROM was thrown out, as I2C channels are only half duplex.
 Alongside I2C not having full-duplex we were also able to pin out the microcontroller such that we could implement the faster, full-duplex communication channel that we wanted originally.
-Thus, we chose to go with an SPI connection to the EEPROM as it would be a faster system that allowed for simulatanious back anf forth communication whilst also not interfering with other subsystems.
+Thus, we chose to go with an SPI connection to the EEPROM as it would be a faster system that allowed for simulataneous back and forth communication whilst also not interfering with other subsystems [1].

 Currently the EEPROM will serve to hold user configurations and specific input and output logs in non-volatile memory on board the diagnostic tool.
 Thus, allowing for the memory to meet the specifications and constraints.
 In order to do so the team will focus on generating log files and saving configured user profiles when applicable or requested by user.
 Furthermore, the team will strive to keep the data logs and user configurations in as small of data packet as possible due to the EEPROMs lack of capacity in only 64k bits.
 By using the EEPROM to store user configurations and input/output data from the tool, proper analysis can be done on the resulting effects of a fan simulation.

 # References
+[1] “25AA640/25LC640,” 21223H.book, https://ww1.microchip.com/downloads/en/DeviceDoc/21223H.pdf (accessed Nov.
+20, 2024).
+[2] “UM1724 user manual - STM32 nucleo-64 boards (MB1136),” STM32 Nucleo-64 boards (MB1136) - UM1724, https://www.st.com/resource/en/user_manual/um1724-stm32-nucleo64-boards-mb1136-stmicroelectronics.pdf (accessed Nov.
+20, 2024).